hu3agency/ep0_daoTeaching/README.md

+`The wording for these rules were adapted from a super interesting game called [Dialect: A Game About Language and How it Dies](https://thornygames.com)`

 # huStory: We're All Right
 This is a story game about Earth, our collective ego, and what it means to creatively engineer a new open source identity for The Planet.
 There's no limit to how many people can play, and the game lasts as long as humans do.